Physics-informed machine learning for combustion: A review: PIML for combustion reacting flows

 \subsection{Supersonic combustion}

 For supersonic combustion, the core feature is the presence of shock waves and their interaction with combustion, which poses challenges for experimental implementation, numerical solutions, and PINNs.
 In the early work of Mao \textit{et al.} \cite{Mao202109_DeepMMnet-hypersonic}, they applied the DeepM\&Mnet \cite{Cai202103_DeepMMnet} for hypersonics to predict the coupled flow and finite-rate chemistry behind a normal shock.
 DeepM\&Mnet was proposed as a data assimilation framework for fast simulating multiphysics and multiscale problems, where the pre-trained DeepONets were used as building blocks to constrain the solutions \cite{Cai202103_DeepMMnet}.
 In Reference \cite{Mao202109_DeepMMnet-hypersonic}, the global mass conservation was constrained by adding a loss term, thus making the framework physics-informed.
 Comparative analysis demonstrated the effectiveness of this constraint on accuracy improvement.
 Guo \textit{et al.} \cite{Guo202310_scramjet-inlet} developed the physics-informed residual CNNs to reconstruct the flow field at the inlet of scramjet with the Mach number $Ma = 10$, where the flow was non-viscous and non-reacting.
 After this study, Deng \textit{et al.} \cite{Deng202407_scramjet} developed a physics-informed U-shaped residual NN (PI-ResUNet) to reconstruct the unsteady combustion flow field in a scramjet combustion chamber with $Ma = 2$.
-As shown in Figure \ref{fig: PI-ResUNet_scramjet}, the 2D unsteady compressible NS equations without reaction source terms were taken as the physical constraints and the operating parameters (Mach number and effective viscosity coefficient) were taken as the inputs to form a parametric learning.
+As shown in Figure \ref{fig: flow_supersonic}(a), the 2D unsteady compressible NS equations without reaction source terms were taken as the physical constraints and the operating parameters (Mach number and effective viscosity coefficient) were taken as the inputs to form a parametric learning.
 Comparing the PI-ResUNet, ResNet, PI-ResNet, and PI-UNet, it was demonstrated that introducing the physical constrains and residual structures could effectively improve the model robustness.
 Note that although the hidden layers of PI-ResUNet are convolutional layers, the inputs and outputs are still linear layers.
 Therefore, it is still a continuous PINN that uses AD for differentiation instead of the convolutional differentiation adopted in discrete PINNs (Section \ref{sec: PINN_representation}).
+Nasir \textit{et al.} \cite{Nasir202507_PINN-rocket} used PINNs for modeling combustion dynamics in rocket engine chambers, where the 2D governing equations of mass, momentum, energy, and species were considered.
+With a small amount of data, PINNs were demonstrated to properly model the intricate pressure oscillations and combustion processes.